stifskere/translatable/CONTRIBUTING.md

-# Contributing to translatable
+# Contributing to Translatable

-In translatable we welcome any contribution from anyone, bug reports, pull requests, and feedback.
-This document serves as guidance if you are thinking of submitting any of the above.
+In Translatable, we welcome contributions from everyone, including bug reports, pull requests, and feedback.
+This document serves as guidance if you are considering submitting any of the above.

-## Submitting bug reports and feature requests
+## Submitting Bug Reports and Feature Requests

-To submit a bug report or feature request you can open an issue in this repository `FlakySL/translatable`.
+To submit a bug report or feature request, you can open an issue in this repository: [`FlakySL/translatable.rs`](https://github.com/FlakySL/translatable.rs).

-When reporting a bug or asking for help, please include enough details so that the people helping you can reproduce the behavior you are seeking.
-For some tips on how to approach this, read about how to produce a (Minimal, Complete, and Verifiable example)[https://stackoverflow.com/help/minimal-reproducible-example].
+When reporting a bug or requesting help, please include sufficient details to allow others to reproduce the behavior you're encountering.
+For guidance on how to approach this, read about [How to Create a Minimal, Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example).

-When making a feature request, please make it clear what problem you intend to solve with the feature, any ideas for how translatable could support solving that problem, any possible alternatives, and any disadvantages.
+When making a feature request, please clearly explain:
+1. The problem you want to solve
+2. How Translatable could help address this problem
+3. Any potential alternatives
+4. Possible disadvantages of your proposal

-Before submitting anything please, check that another issue with your same problem/request does not already exist, if you want to extend on a problem or have an actual conversation about it, you can use our discord channel [at Flaky](https://discord.gg/AJWFyps23a).
+Before submitting, please verify that no existing issue addresses your specific problem/request.
+If you want to elaborate on a problem or discuss it further, you can use our [Discord channel](https://discord.gg/AJWFyps23a) at Flaky.

-It is recommended that you use the issue templates provided in this repository.
+We recommend using the issue templates provided in this repository.

-## Running tests and compiling the project
+## Running Tests and Compiling the Project

-This project uses [`make`](https://www.gnu.org/software/make/) for everything you may want to run.
+This project uses [`make`](https://www.gnu.org/software/make/) for all common tasks:

-- To run tests you can use the `make test` command, that runs both integration and unit tests.
+- Run `make test` to execute both integration and unit tests
-- To compile the project alone you may use `make compile`, that simply compiles the project in each target directory.
+- Use `make compile` to compile the project in each target directory

-## Code of conduct
+## Code of Conduct

-In translatable and community we abide by the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).
-For escalation or moderation issues please contact Esteve ([esteve@memw.es](esteve@memw.es)) instead of the Rust moderation team.
+The Translatable community follows the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
+For moderation issues or escalation, please contact Esteve at [esteve@memw.es](mailto:esteve@memw.es) rather than the Rust moderation team.